What is API Testing and Are You Doing It Right?

 Well, I’m here to tell you that API testing is NOT boring or complicated.
 It is actually very fun and powerful, and understanding it in a meaningful way unlocks the power to create a truly effective testing strategy.
 To really understand how to do API testing, read on.

-What is an API and why do you use them?
+What is an API and how do I use it?

 In service development, an Application Program Interface (API) is a way for various applications to communicate with each other using a common language, often defined by a contract.
 Examples of these would be a Swagger document for RESTful services or a WSDL for SOAP services.
 Even databases have an interface language, i.e. SQL.